COVID-19 Fiscal Mitigation Act Extends Due Dates, Payment of Interest, and Tax Assessments

 On March 19, 2020, the Chief Justice of the NJ Supreme Court extended the 90-day timeframe to file a protest.
 If the 90-day time frame to file a protest expires after March 19, taxpayers have until May 1, 2020, or 30 days after the COVID-19 State of Emergency has ended, whichever is later, to file the protest.

-During this period, the Division will generally not start new fieldwork or casework.
-We will continue to work current cases without in-person contact.
-However, we may start new investigations & collection activity where deemed necessary to protect the State's interest.
-The Division will limit the imposition of new enforcement actions on tax liabilities, but will continue to work to resolve debt for large and complex accounts that remain outstanding.
-In addition, the Division will continue to pursue taxpayers that willfully avoid meeting their New Jersey tax obligations and take steps where warranted.
+The Division will continue to work current cases, but will limit in-person contact.
+New investigations & collection activity continue where deemed necessary to protect the State's interest and we will pursue taxpayers that willfully avoid meeting their New Jersey tax obligations and take steps where warranted.